Amankr2099/quizGeneratingApp/README.md

 - Bootstrap for providing styling support.
 - Google Gemini-pro API for generating quiz questions.

+## License

+This project is proprietary and all rights are reserved.
+You may not copy, modify, distribute, or use this code in any manner without explicit permission from the owner.

+Unauthorized use of this project is prohibited.

 ## Contact

 For any inquiries or support, feel free to contact at [imamankr2121@gmail.com](mailto:imamankr2121@gmail.com).